ofdn/CC-India/meeting 1/Meeting report.md

 - OER for outreach:
 -- Design: Akash, Parvathy, Ashish

-# Questions raised/discussions:
+# Discussions:
-*  Why the previous stuctures failed?
+*  **Question**: Why the previous stuctures failed?
 (Savithri: *Earlier there were organisations as affiliates.
 People involved with CC through the organisations, when they left the organisations couldn't continue to contribute as an individual*)
+*  **Challenge**: Explaining to my org. about using CC license is a challenge.
+How do I address it?
+(A: *There is over enforcement of copyright which make work almost nonusable.
+Individuals at times don't know.
+Showing organizations the real impact.*)

 # Resources shared during meeting:
 * [What is a CC chapter](https://github.com/creativecommons/global-network-strategy/blob/master/docs/chapters-standards.md)